dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Friendship is the marriage of the soul, and this marriage is liable to divorce.
+  Evil is committed without effort, naturally, fatally goodness is always the product of some art.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)